netfoundry/minimal-mistakes/docs/_pages/v2/guide-rest.md

 ### Create an Edge Router

-The minimal functioning Network has a single hosted Edge Router performing two functions: Edge Router for dialing Endpoints and hosting for a Service.
+The minimal functioning network has a single hosted edge router performing two functions: edge router for dialing endpoints and hosting for a service.

 ```bash
 ❯ http GET https://gateway.production.netfoundry.io/rest/v1/dataCenters \